gavinmdouglas/gavinmdouglas.github.io/pages/R_assignments/R_assignment3.md

 ?Puromycin
 ```

 First, we'll make basic histograms to take a look at the overall distribution of the concentration and reaction rates in this dataset.
-Run this command to put two panels on the same base plot (_note that you will need to set this back to the ```1,1``` afterwards_).
+Run this command to put two panels on the same base plot (_note that you will need to set this back to ```1,1``` afterwards_).

 ```{r}
 par(mfrow=c(1,2))